 EMOTIONS OF A HARMONIOUS LIVER

-Imagine, if you will, that you’re strolling through a deep green forest or skipping in a field blanketed by wildflowers.
+Imagine, as you are you’re wandering through a dense green forest or skipping in a field cultivated with wildflowers.
 How do you feel?

 Do you feel free, graceful, self-assured, and unstoppable?
 That’s your Liver in harmony.
 When the Liver is healthy, we feel courageous, unencumbered, flexible, resolute, confident, and passionately inspired.
 We are able to create wise and effective plans with ease and we have a clear sense of direction.

-When the Liver Qi “flows smoothly it also enables a smooth emotional state.”
+When the Liver Qi “flows well it further stabilizes emotional well-being.”